Buckton, Northumberland

-Buckton is a small village in Northumberland, North East England, located just over 5 km north of Belford.
+Buckton is a hamlet in the civil parish of Kyloe, in Northumberland, England, located just over 5 km north of Belford.

 Buckton consists of a farm and a few cottages.
 Buckton is the site of a medieval deserted village, which was first recorded in 1560, but had shrunk in size by the mid-18th century.
 The farmhouse dates from the 18th century and has a walled garden.
 The remains of a late medieval dovecote (Grade II listed) are located to the north of the farm.
 Buckton Burn flows close to the settlement.
+In 1870-72 the township had a population of 183.

 Thomas Gregson, second premier of Tasmania, was born in Buckton.